SchreibeZumSpass/Calculator/README.md

 # Calculator
-Author: Bakhytzhan Valiyev
-The calculator works with arabic and roman numbers.
+Sample calculator project that is capable of working with roman and arabic numbers.